Today's History Trivia for February 28

 1860 Victor Louis Berger d.
 1929 Transylvanian-born American politician.
 He was the first socialist elected to the U.S. Congress (1910, House of Representatives for Wisconsin) and was one of the founders of the Socialist Party (1900).

 1824 Charles Blondin d.
 1897 (Jean Francois Gravelet), French acrobat, aerialist.
-He is best remembered for crossing Niagara Falls on a tightrope.
-He also crossed it blindfolded, pushing a wheelbarrow, carrying a man on his back, and on stilts.
+He was the first to cross Niagara Falls on a tightrope (1859).
+A crowd of over 100,000 people watched.
+He also crossed it other times blindfolded, pushing a wheelbarrow, carrying a man on his back, and on stilts.

 1820 Sir John Tenniel d.
 1914 English illustrator.
 He illustrated Lewis Carroll's Alice's Adventures in Wonderland and Through the Looking Glass.